 “Years of planning go into preparing for the bar,” explained Mary Jane McGinty, C|M|LAW Director of Bar Preparation.
 “We have a comprehensive approach to bar preparation and understand that we need to do whatever we can to make sure our students are successful in their ultimate goal to pass the bar.”

 From first week on campus during First Years’ First Week Orientation, new students are exposed to discussions on bar prep planning and the bar application process.
 The strategy ramps up at the beginning of their second-year when they are assigned a faculty mentor.
-The faculty mentor will touch base with a student throughout the remainder of law school regarding planning and preparing for the exam and then work with students on issues and as as an sounding board during the final weeks of intensive bar preparation.
+The faculty mentor will touch base with a student throughout the remainder of law school regarding planning and preparing for the exam and then work with students on issues and as a sounding board during the final weeks of intensive bar preparation.

 The personal relationships established between faculty mentors and students studying for the bar have received positive feedback and C|M|LAW’s engaged faculty have implemented additional initiatives to support students’ bar preparation efforts.
 In 2016, faculty developed a video series that provides specific information about aspects of the bar study.
 The entertaining and informal videos feature multiple faculty in fast cuts covering topics including introduction to bar review, how to review bar prep notes, why to utilize bar study workshops, and how to avoid burnout.